zephyrproject-rtos/zephyr/samples/net/sockets/echo/README.rst

 ********

-The sockets/echo sample application for Zephyr implements an IPv4 TCP echo server using a BSD Sockets like API.
+The sockets/echo sample application for Zephyr implements an IPv4 TCP echo server using a BSD Sockets compatible API.
 The purpose of this sample is to show how it's possible to develop a sockets application portable to both POSIX and Zephyr.
 As such, it is kept minimal and supports only IPv4 and TCP.

 The source code for this sample application can be found at:
 :file:`samples/net/sockets/echo`.